Steffen Bockhahn: Observation by the Federal Office for the Protection of the Constitution

-In January 2012, it became known that Steffen Bockhahn was one of 27 members of the Bundestag of the Left Party under observation by the Federal Office for the Protection of the Constitution, which was criticized by politicians of all factions.
+In January 2012, it became known that Bockhahn was one of 27 members of the Bundestag of the Left Party under observation by the Federal Office for the Protection of the Constitution, which was criticized by politicians of all factions.
 The observation of Bockhahn was seen as particularly sensitive because the Scientific Services of the Bundestag had stated in December 2011 that "due to the special task of the Confidence Committee [...] only very exceptional circumstances justify the observation of a member [...]."

 In July 2014, it became known that his cell phone had been tapped by U.S. intelligence agencies.
 Bockhahn's closest aide noticed tampering with her cell phone on 30 July 2013.
 Unknown persons are said to have searched through the entire SMS traffic between her and the then member of the Bundestag, as well as specifically looking for service emails related to the Parliamentary Oversight Panel, of which Bockhahn was a member.